-TO: Florida Floodplain Administrators and Support Staff
+- TO: Florida Floodplain Administrators and Emergency Managers

-FROM: State Floodplain Management Office
+- FROM: State Floodplain Management Office

-DATE: April 10, 2018
+- DATE: September 9, 2019

-Hurricanes Hermine, Matthew and Irma affected most of Florida producing extreme flooding, coastal erosion and wind damage, which caused water damage to buildings, extensive debris fields and fallen trees.
-State Floodplain Management Office staff and Natural Hazard Mitigation staff from FEMA Region IV deployed to assist community Floodplain Administrators with meeting their post-disaster responsibilities related to documenting flood damage.
+Over the past few years, Hurricanes Hermine, Matthew, Irma and Michael affected most of Florida producing extreme flooding and coastal erosion.
+These storms caused flood damage to buildings, extensive debris fields and fallen trees.
+State Floodplain Management Office staff and FEMA Natural Hazard Mitigation staff deployed to assist community Floodplain Administrators with meeting their post-disaster responsibilities related to documenting flood damage and making structures compliant with Building Codes.

-It's been many years since Florida experienced the level of flood damage caused by the comparatively low intensity hurricanes that impacted the State in the past two years.
-The large areas impacted and extensive amount of flood damage, along with low staffing levels in some communities, presents challenges.
-Many floodplain management staff do not have experience with their post-disaster responsibilities.
+The extensive areas impacted and amount of flood damage, along with low staffing levels in some communities, presents challenges.
+Many floodplain management staff have no experience with their post-disaster responsibilities.
 Some Floodplain Administrators lacked clear direction on how and when to engage other local staff and volunteers to assist in performing critically important floodplain management functions.

-This Toolkit is a reference for Floodplain Administrators, Building Officials, and Emergency Managers and others to prepare for and respond to flooding, whether frequent or rare events.
+This Toolkit serves as a guide for Floodplain Administrators, Building Officials, and Emergency Managers and others to prepare for and respond to flood damage, whether frequent or rare events.
 Embedded in the pages that follow are links to additional sources of information that provide more in-depth material.
 The Toolkit content derives from needs expressed by local officials in affected areas during interviews conducted by Ms. Ayesha Wilkinson and Mr. Ryan Anshell who volunteered as interns from Florida State University during the Spring of 2017.
 We are indebted for their assistance.

 We ask readers to consider additional materials that may help make the Toolkit more complete and useful without extending it beyond practical application as a quick and easy reference.
 We look forward to receiving suggestions and hearing about your experience using the Toolkit.
-Please contact us at 850.815.4556 or floods@em.myflorida.com.
+Please contact us at 850.815.4556 or floods@em.myflorida.com to provide suggestions or to request technical assistance or guidance not covered in the Toolkit.